- Program Overview

 Summer courses: 6 hours per day for 15 days, in total, 90 class hours.
 A summer course corresponds to a year-round course.
 The course code also indicates the idea.
 For instance, USACO Bronze year-round course is composed of CC25A and CC25B whereas the summer course has code CC25AB.
 Note that there is no homework in summer camps; average practice time is included in the camp.

 Winter courses: 6 hours per day for 6 days, 36 class hours.
 Winter camp serves as a booster camp for USACO contests.
-Courses are consist of intensive problem solving, implementation sessions and contest strategies; they don’t include teaching topics.
+Programming courses requires no background and teaches programming.
+On the other hand, USACO Courses consist of intensive problem solving, implementation sessions and contest strategies; they don’t include teaching topics.
 Students are assumed to have basic foundation of that level.

 Each AlphaStar student has a course account at AlphaStar Learning Management System (LMS).
 All lecture materials, problem sets, solutions and other resources are available in student’s course account.
 Students submit their solution codes to AlphaStar LMS where they are graded automatically.
 Automated grading system provides instant feedback about their codes.